 One of the best accounting software used today with millions of customers worldwide.
 Quickbooks allows you to upload your previous year’s tax return information.
 This makes filing taxes easy for the next calendar year.
 Tax advice articles are available on their website.
 There’s also an accountant directory to help you look up accountants near you that specialize in tax preparation.

-TurboTax – easy to use tax filing software
+TurboTax – easy-to-use tax filing software

 TurboTax is best for people who are not accountants or tax lawyers using sophisticated strategies.
 Turbo Tax offers tax advice articles that help guide you through common questions on your tax return submission.
 Tax filing with TurboTax is easy and a great way to get started with filing taxes.
 For more advanced or complicated taxes may want to look into either H&R Block software or TaxAct.